I've never, they're saying, received this much hatred and racism.

 I didn't say a fence.

-I said get serious about securing the border and make sure that there's not a run-up of you know we did this in 1986.
+I said get serious about securing the border and make sure that there's not a run-up of, you know, we did this in 1986.

 Oh, okay.

-So border security first, that's fine.
+So border security first.

-But if we're going to legitimize twelve million people who are going to sponsor over another fifty million, entitled to social security benefits, welfare, food stamps, Medicare.
+But if we're going to legitimize 12 million people who are going to sponsor over another 50 million entitled to Social Security benefits, welfare, food stamps, Medicare, I submit to you that the wall or the fence or whatever is irrelevant because the damage is done.

-Uh well, I don't I'm not advocating that now.
+Well, I'm not advocating that now.

 I'm not saying the rest of the bill's okay with me.